felipecarpes/React-Concepts/README.md

   <li>ReactJS</li>
 </ul>

--And we use some React concepts, such as:
+- And we use some React concepts, such as:
 <ul>
   <li>Structure of project</li>
    <li>Class Components</li>